digitalelectro/adsteraaa/README.md

 ## Quick start (no coding knowledge)

+> **If you don't see the files on GitHub:** This project currently lives on the `work` branch.
+On GitHub, click the branch dropdown (usually shows `main` or `master`) and choose **`work`**.
+If you cloned the repo locally, run `git checkout work` to switch to the code branch.
+If you created this repo yourself and the branch is only on your machine, push it with `git push origin work`, then refresh GitHub.

 ### A. Download the project
 1. If you have Git installed, open a terminal/command prompt and run:
    ```bash